Hiking trails

 • good footwear

-• enough food
+• enough provisions

 Similar routes nearby

-• Nidwalden high-level path: Stage 1, Stanserhorn-Storeggpass
+• Nidwalden High Trail: Stage 1, Stanserhorn–Storeggpass

 • A high-altitude hike (multi-day tour)